 As you can see, DUI arrests are more subjective than many realize.
 However, if you or a loved one is arrested for DUI, you do have options.

 Arrested for DUI?

-Lokken & Associates is an award-winning Salt Lake City criminal defense firm that gets results for its clients.
-If you want criminal representation that doesn’t back down, you want Lokken & Associates for your case.
+Lokken & Putnam is an award-winning Salt Lake City criminal defense firm that gets results for its clients.
+If you want criminal representation that doesn’t back down, you want Lokken & Putnam for your case.

 Call (801) 829-9783 now for a free consultation for your case.